-The Land Use Concept is shown on Map 4: Land Use Concept and illustrates the general location of proposed land uses, major streets and public open spaces and environmentally sensitive areas throughout the Plan Area.
-It also highlights how the NOASP will integrate the lands to the east in future.
+The Land Use Concept is shown on Map 34: Land Use Concept and illustrates the general location of proposed land uses, major streets and public open spaces and environmentally sensitive areas throughout the Plan Area.
+It also identifies in shadow and at a strategic-level, the Eastern Quarter Section to It also highlights how the NOASP will integrate the lands to the east in future.
 Not all intersections identified in the land use concept are intended to be all-turns.
 The scale and type of intersection will be determined through more detailed transportation planning.